BioinfoIPBLN/reanalyzerGSE/README.md

 		-De | -differential_expr_software # Software to be used in the differential expression analyses ('edgeR' by default, or 'DESeq2')
 		-Df | -databases_function # Manually provide a comma separated list of databases to be used in automatic functional enrichment analyses of DEGs (check out the R package autoGO::choose_database(), but the most popular GO terms are used by default)
 		-Dc | -deconvolution # Whether to perform deconvolution of the bulk RNA-seq data by CDSeq ('yes', which may require few hours to complete, or 'no', by default)
+		-Dm | -debug_module # For debugging, step to remove the content of the corresponding folders and to resume a failed or incomplete run without repeating (one of 'step1', 'step1a', 'step1b', 'step1c', 'step2', 'step3a', 'step3b', 'step4', 'step5', 'step6', 'step7', 'step8', or 'all' to execute everything, by default)
 		-Dec | -differential_expr_comparisons # Whether to restrict the differential expression analyses to only some of the possible comparisons (a comma-separated list of indexes pointing to the comparisons to keep, which you could get from a preliminar previous run, or 'no', by default)
 		-Of | -options_featureCounts_feature # The feature type to use to count in featureCounts (default 'exon') -Os | -options_featureCounts_seq # The seqid type to use to count in featureCounts (default 'gene_name')